mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 **Mitigation Techniques**
 To solve the challenges caused by ill-conditioned Hessian matrices, [Newton's method](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html) ([4.3](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html)) is used after modification.
-The modification of the Newton method introduced in [4.3](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html) is necessary because it computes the inverse of the Hessian matrix to arrive at an optimum.
+The modification of the Newton's method introduced in [4.3](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html) is necessary because it computes the inverse of the Hessian matrix to arrive at an optimum.
 If the Hessian is strongly ill-conditioned, then its inverse is ill-conditioned too.
 Section [8.6](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md) motivates the Newton's method and explains how it can modified ([Conjugate Gradient](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md)) in details.
 [DELETE: wait until the other group pushed their text, if it is not well explained, leave my explanation]() <br />
-[DELETE:]()The modification of the Newton method approximates the Hessian and its inverse without the need to calculate them exactly.
+[DELETE:]()The modification of the Newton's method approximates the Hessian and its inverse without the need to calculate them exactly.
-The trick is to initially approximate the Newton method by a second-order Taylor expansion, then calculating the minimum of this approximation at $x^{\ast}$ and move towards this minimum.
+The trick is to initially approximate the Newton's method by a second-order Taylor expansion, then calculating the minimum of this approximation at $x^{\ast}$ and move towards this minimum.
 The approximation procedure is repeated until convergence.
 This iterative method is called the "Conjugate Gradients" method (see [Training Optimization 2](insert link later)).
-Nevertheless, Newton method is not widely applied in the context of neural networks because it is computationally expensive and it gets easily attracted to saddle points which may stop the optimization process. <br />
+Nevertheless, Newton's method is not widely applied in the context of neural networks because it is computationally expensive and it gets easily attracted to saddle points which may stop the optimization process. <br />
 [DELETE LATER]()